Arkansas Metal Buildings: Strength of Steel, Convenience of a Kit and Flexibility of Portability

 Earthquakes have been historically documented in Arkansas, dating as far back as the late 1600s.
 Arkansas, also known as the Natural State, is near one of the most hazardous earthquake zones in the country, the New Madrid Seismic Zone (NMSZ).
 The NMSZ is an active earthquake zone that extends from Cairo, Illinois to Poinsett County, Arkansas.
 Some of the largest earthquakes to ever strike North America have occurred in this area.

 SteelMaster’s seismic-resistant Quonset Huts are specially engineered to withstand the extreme forces of an earthquake, protecting both the valuable items inside and the occupants.
-Our earthquake resistant building design features make Quonset Huts some of the strongest, most durable structures on earth.
-When seismic waves violently flow through a structure, the strength of the buildings oscillation depends on the building’s mass and its stiffness.
+Our earthquake-resistant building design features make Quonset Huts some of the strongest, most durable structures on earth.
+When seismic waves violently flow through a structure, the strength of the oscillation of the building depends on the building’s mass and its stiffness.

 Michael Jones of Paragould, Arkansas decided to build a SteelMaster home after a tornado struck in Joplin, Missouri.
 He saw pictures of SteelMaster Buildings that survived the natural disaster, which killed 116 people and was called the “worst tornado outbreak in history.”

 Michael did his research and learned about the strength of our disaster-resistant buildings.
-Our prefabricated steel Quonset Huts meet tornado shelter requirements and tornado building codes in every state in the U.S. The buildings are constructed with a continuous load path to avoid significant EF-5 tornado damage.
+Our prefabricated steel Quonset Huts meet tornado shelter requirements.
+The buildings are constructed with a continuous load path to avoid significant EF-5 tornado damage.
 Each arch overlaps the next and is tightly bolted together, forming one unit bolted to the foundation.
 The arches form a strong internal support system to prevent a structural collapse.
 It only took Michael two weeks to put up the shell of his building due to rain.